CharlottesHead/P3-BATTLESHIPS/README.md

  - Manually testing each element by running it within VSCode.

- - Passing it through PEP8 without any issues
+ - Passing it through a pep8 linter to assure the code remained clean during the development process.

  - Inviting friends to test and provide feedback.